Aneroid Lake: Camp Halton

 In his new found good health Charley built a few more cabins and gave up on mining, finding it much more lucrative to offer lodging and supplies to the many adventurer heading into or out of the Cornucopia mining district 13 miles to the southeast.
 The estimated gross mining production of the Wallowa region, mainly in the gold of Cornucopia, was ten million dollars as of 1923.
 Being located right on the best north–south route of travel much of that traffic was coming and going in his direction regularly.
 In the later years he would also advertise in area newspapers offering the public a rustic mountain adventure with a comfortable bed to sleep in.
 Charley's residence at the lake, a two-story cabin with the lower portion being his general store offering unabashedly over priced goods and items.
 This was mainly because Joseph is over 10 mi to the northwest and Enterprise another 6 mi further than that.
 He would purchase his stock and pack it up the 4000 ft climb in elevation to the lake himself.
 He built a total of ten cabins over the five plus decades he lived there with six of them still standing as of August 2019.
-Charley "Silvertip" Seeber retired from his little resort at the lake in the mountains at the age of 86 and died in 1972.
+Charley "Silvertip" Seeber retired from his little resort at the lake in the mountains at the age of 86.
 The property is now in the hands of private owners who have since named it Camp Halton.
 There is live-in caretakers at the camp for up to six months of the year.